nicklockwood/layout/README.md

 When loading a layout XML file, or a programmatically-created `LayoutNode` hierarchy into a `LayoutViewController`, the views will be scanned for delegate properties and these will be automatically bound to the `LayoutViewController` *if* it conforms to the specified protocol.

-So for example, if your layout contains a `UIScrollView`, and your view controller conforms to the `UIScrollViewDelegate` protocol, then the view controller will automatically be attached as the delegate for the view controller.
-It's that simple!
+So for example, if your layout contains a `UIScrollView`, and your view controller conforms to the `UIScrollViewDelegate` protocol, then the view controller will automatically be attached as the delegate for the view controller:

 	class MyViewController: LayoutViewController, UITextFieldDelegate {